shaminGit/TODOList/README.md

-# TODOList app using Node.js and MySQLas back end and HTML CSS and Javascript and front end
+# TODOList app using Node.js and MySQLas back end and HTML,CSS and Javascript as front end.